craigh411/ImapMailManager/README.md

 ImapMailManager provides convenient OOP classes for performing common tasks when for managing incoming email via imap in php.

-**Note:** This package is still in development and is not currently stable.

 ## Features

 - Provides convenient methods for searching imap mailboxes